Understanding the importance of employee motivation

 Effects of high employee engagement and motivation on the work environment

 Some of the benefits of having employees with high motivational levels cannot be easily measured.
-But managers fortunate enough to count such individuals among their team members know their importance to company culture and a positive work environment.
+But managers fortunate enough to have such individuals as team members know their importance to company culture and a positive work environment.

 Possible contributions from people with high vs. low motivation include: